Linking Ohio through the power of rail

 Initial goals set by All Aboard Ohio include reintroducing rail transit between Ohio’s three major metropolitan areas.
 Dubbed the 3-C Corridor, the new transportation route is part of the Ohio Hub plan and would impact nearly two-thirds of Ohio’s sizable population with an alternative, cost-effective and speedy mode of transport connecting the state’s Northeast and Southwest corners.

 In addition to the time savings, riders would also benefit from cost savings.
-AAA estimates that a typical sedan costs $0.70 per mile to operate, whereas the average Amtrak ticket cost in the Midwest weighs in at only $0.15 per mile.
-With this existing pricing model, a rail trip between Cincinnati and Columbus would cost a passenger just under $40 round trip.
+AAA estimates that a typical sedan costs $0.70 per mile to operate whereas the average Amtrak ticket cost in the Midwest weighs in at only $0.15 per mile.
+With this existing pricing model, a trip between Cincinnati and Columbus would cost a passenger just under $40 round trip.

 Prendergast suggests a less expensive alternative could include an eastern approach that would utilize the existing Oasis Line.
-This route would require track upgrades but would improve track reliability and speed as well as reduce initial start up costs.
-A station could then be located near the Montgomery Inn Boathouse or even the underused Riverfront Transit Center if it is determined that the facility could support such a system.
+This route would require track upgrades but would improve track reliability, speed and reduce initial start up costs.

 Prendergast goes on to say that this is something that will help connect the poor and working class to an affordable means of quick and reliable transportation that has not existed here before.
 Additionally, Ohio’s economy and environment will benefit from the reduction in automobile traffic while making the state more attractive to talent seeking transportation alternatives.

-"We need to do this in Ohio to keep our cities vibrant.
-Otherwise more than a third of our population will be left out," says Prendergast.
+“We need to do this in Ohio to keep our cities vibrant…otherwise more than a third of our population will be left out,” says Prendergast.